kfr7/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.
+---

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The labs did prepare me to a certain extent in knowing how to use useState and how props get passed through components.
+However, what I was not prepared for and had to learn myself was the BrowserRouter, Routes, Route, and Link components.
+Although I now got it to work, there are still some parts I am not sure how to implement such as going to a specific fragment of the url using a Link component.
+I got it to work with an anchor tag but not Link.
+Also, not using axios or useEffect was another thing I had to learn on my own.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+I would have made it look more uniform without so many different boxes on the screen.
+Also, I would have watched more youtube videos on how advanced React works since I was having trouble sometimes.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+I think I did well in my project demo, perhaps I can answer the questions while I show my demo though.
+Maybe I can show more expression too on what parts I was proud of.

+### Open-source libraries used

+- None.

+### Shout out

+I'd like to credit Abdullah and Duy since we all were working on the project at relatively the same pace so if one of us got stumped on a particular part, we usually resolved the issue pretty fast and got back on stable ground.